I would like to add an SNMP Custom sensor in PRTG, for example, for a particular SNMP counter. But how do I find out which OID I need to use exactly?

 - Check if you can access the target device via SNMP.

-- In section Select Request Type, choose Read Device Uptime.
+- In section Select Request Type, select Read Device Uptime.

 - In section Run Test, click Start.

-- If the test was successful, you are ready to discern all available OIDs.
+- If this first test was successful, you are ready to use the other SNMP Tester request types to discern all available OIDs on your target system.

-- In section Select Request Type, choose Walk.
+- In section Select Request Type, select Walk.

 - Enter 1.3.6 into the Walk field.
-This is usually the part OIDs start with.
+This is usually the part that OIDs start with.